RenanTrindade1991/data_correlation_on_Africa_development_indicator/README.md

 A code with loops that calculates the correlations between data, and plot variables that have a correlation grather than 0.8

 Files:
-1 - África_dev_indicator_cor.R is the crude code, but the loop that takes data from World Bank takes to muchu time to run, so I stored the data in a CSV file to not have to whait for the loop again
+1 - África_dev_indicator_cor.R is the code that makes a loop to download all 816 Africa Development Indicators from World Banck and store this data

-2 - Africa.R is the file that use the stored data
+2 - Africa.R is the file that use the stored data to make the analysis

 Explanation: